 Following the encounter around Brawner’s Farm, Pope faced two options; continue on with his original plan of marching eastward to unite with McClellan’s Army of the Potomac, or stay and engage Jackson the next day.
 Mistakenly believing that King’s Division had surprised Jackson as the Rebels were trying to escape, Pope chose to stay and fight.

 To his dismay, Pope would later learn that Jackson had no intention of retreating.
-Instead, Jackson deployed his soldiers in a defensive position along an unfinished railroad cut as he awaited Lee and Longstreet.
+Instead, Jackson deployed his soldiers in a defensive position near an unfinished railroad cut as he awaited Lee and Longstreet.
 With Stony Ridge to his back, Jackson’s line stretched for nearly one and one-half miles, paralleling the Warrenton Turnpike to his front.
 Manning the line were Jackson’s Division (commanded by Brigadier General William B. Taliaferro) on the right, Major General Richard S. Ewell’s Division in the center, and Major General A. P. Hill’s Light Division on the left.

 Pope Plans to Trap Jackson

 During the night of August 28–29, Pope ordered Irvin McDowell’s 3rd Corps (including King’s Division) to remain at Jackson’s front along the Warrenton Turnpike.
 He also ordered Major General Philip Kearny to march his 1st Division (3rd Corps, Army of the Potomac) west from Centerville and join Major General Franz Sigel’s 1st Corps (Army of Virginia) in a dawn attack on Jackson’s front.